Enigma10/animation/README.md

 # Rank Animation Logic

-This document explains the animation logic for moving a user's rank from position 13 to position 10 in a leaderboard visualization.

 ## Core Variables
 const ITEM_HEIGHT = 60; // Height of each rank item (pixels)
 const ITEM_MARGIN = 8; // Margin between items (pixels)